Why an archive?

 ND Archive is an online heritage project to collect and preserve the Nederlandse Dansdagen.
 Recording the festival's output in an ND Archive creates a valuable picture of dance history in the Netherlands that cannot be found anywhere else.
 Over the years, we see a canon emerging that is a valuable source of information for scholars, students, journalists and the field itself.
 After all, there is no innovation without knowing the past well.

-ND aims to create a public, interactive environment from which professional students, scholars, journalists, dancers and choreographers can use as a source of information and inspiration for their work processes and to conduct research for new work.
+ND aims to create a public, interactive environment from which makers, students, scholars, journalists, dancers and choreographers can use as a source of information and inspiration for their work processes and to conduct research for new work.
 At the same time, such a database is of interest to the mainstream audience of dance enthusiasts and other interested parties.
 For them, the ND Archive provides context about contemporary Dutch dance and a window into its rich past.

 connecting with our heritage